B14cs/Tweets-Scraping/README.md

 # X Posts -Tweets- Scraper

-This is a Python script for Scraping posts from X platform.
+This is a Python script for Scraping posts from the X platform.

 ## Requirements